Philodendron hederaceum: Toxicity

 Parts of the plant are known to contain calcium oxalate crystals in varying concentrations.
-When ingested in large quantities, P. hederaceum cannot be properly digested.
-These calcium oxalate crystals are deposited in organs such as the kidneys, and can cause cardiac-related issues in humans Although the plant is known to be toxic to mice and rats, the current literature is conflicting with regards to its toxicity in cats.
+These calcium oxalate crystals are deposited in organs such as the kidneys, and can cause cardiac-related issues in humans.
+Although the plant is known to be toxic to mice and rats, the current literature is conflicting with regards to its toxicity in cats.

 Although Philodendron species can be harmful if ingested, they also have a reputation of being a source of potential therapeutic applications for medical research.
 This reputation is due to the presence of terpenoids and flavonoids, natural compounds that are of interest because of their biological abilities in acting as an antioxidant, anti-inflammatory, and disease preventative.

 According to the American Society for the Prevention of Cruelty to Animals, Philodendron hederaceum can cause oral irritation, a painful and swollen mouth, lips, and tongue, drooling, vomiting (except in horses), and difficulty swallowing in animals.